 In 1884, he married Mary J. Merriam of Wellsburg, New York, and then entered the mercantile business.
 [Source: History of Bradford County by Henry C. Bradsby]

-George wrote the letter to his friend, Fanny C. Rundell (1845-1920), the daughter of Jefferson and Hannah (Pratt) Rundell of Canton, Bradford county, Pennsylvania.
+George wrote the letters to his friend, Fanny C. Rundell (1845-1920), the daughter of Jefferson and Hannah (Pratt) Rundell of Canton, Bradford county, Pennsylvania.
 Fanny married Fidello Biddle (1842-1913) in 1867.
 Fidello served in Co.
 D, 106th Pennsylvania Infantry and then reenlisted in Co.
 D, 50th Pennsylvania Engineers.

 Addressed to Miss Fannie Rundell, Canton, Bradford county, Pennsylvania